GameTap: History

 On May 1, 2007, GameTap revised its business model to utilize three different service levels: Visitor, Green, and Gold.
 The Visitor and Green levels were free, had access to a limited selection of games, and were supported by advertising.
 Green members registered with the site and received access to a few more games.
 Gold members were essentially identical to paid subscribers as before.

 On November 29, 2007, GameTap announced that as of December 11, over 70 games would be removed from their catalog, many of them Electronic Arts or Interplay titles, likely due to expiration of the two-year licensing agreement with those companies.

-On January 10, 2008, a GameTap staff member announced the return of the Humongous Games license which restored popular games such as the likes of Putt Putt and Pajama Sam to the library.
+On January 10, 2008, a GameTap staff member announced the return of the Humongous Entertainment license which restored popular games such as the likes of Putt Putt and Pajama Sam to the library.

 On August 6, 2008, Turner Broadcasting announced it was looking to sell GameTap.
 On September 24, 2008, Time Warner sold the service to Paris-based Metaboli.
 Turner continued to handle GameTap's operations during the transition period, which lasted until 2009.
 After the transition, the service became available to non-US/Canadian residents.

 On March 31, 2009, GameTap Player was replaced by the plug-in after saying goodbyes to their players, GameTap's business model was again changed - into a GameTap Plug-In; the service was then handled through the website.
 The subscription levels were changed to Free Pack (selected handful of games for free), a new Classic Pack (reduced-price version of the full service which does not include Windows games), and Premium Pack (the Gold membership).
 However, due to technical issues, many features offered previously were disabled during the migration.
 Users with 64-bit versions of Windows could only play games marked as 64-bit compatible.
 GameTap was working on encrypting the rest of its Windows catalog with Yummy encryption to make them 64-bit compatible.

 On October 14, 2010, the American office of Metaboli was shut down and all operations moved to Paris, thus cutting all ties with original Turner employees.